Aviahelm/Wyrda/content/Players/Kerrick/Kerrick.md

 Yet at the peak of his ascent, the dream unraveled.

-While away on a six-month campaign to pacify a dragon threat in the wild lands of Roh, Kerrick returned to find the world changed.
+While away on a six-month campaign to pacify a dragon threat in the wild lands of Myrcath, Kerrick returned to find the world changed.
 Gwendolyn—his unreachable star—had married **Zachariah, Herald of the Sun**, and now bore the title **First Empress of Aerys**.

 Heartbroken, Kerrick continued to serve the crown, his loyalty unwavering, his heart quiet.
 For fifteen long years he bore the weight of his station… until the impossible happened.
 Gwendolyn vanished.
-Died in the Red Raids.
+Died in [[The Red Raids]].
 Without her, the Empire no longer felt whole.
 And Kerrick?
 He withdrew.
 He returned to the silent rooms above his parents’ shop.
 Five years passed in shadow.
 His bright flame dulled to embers, and in the stillness, he began to see the Empire more clearly—its choices, its rot, its burdens.

 Then came the knock on his door.